**Great White Shark (Cannabis Strain)**

 | |

 White sharks inhabit tropical and temperate ocean waters around the world and can be found both along the coast and further out to sea.
 Populations are most concentrated at the Pacific and Atlantic sides of North America and in the waters of southern Africa and Oceania.
 They are a highly migratory species, traveling between the coast and open ocean and even between continents.
-The great white shark preys on marine mammals such as pinnipeds and dolphins, as well as fish, including other sharks, and cephalopods.
+The white shark preys on marine mammals such as seals and dolphins, as well as fish, including other sharks, and cephalopods.
 It is also a prolific scavenger of whale carcasses.
-Though an apex predator, the species is sometimes preyed on by orcas.
-White sharks are generally solitary but gather in aggregations, particularly at feeding sites.
+Though normally an apex predator, the species is sometimes preyed on by orcas.
+White sharks are generally solitary, but may gather in aggregations, particularly at feeding sites.
 They may communicate and establish dominance hierarchies with body language.
-Reproduction in the species is less understood, but it is known to be ovoviviparous; with pups hatching from eggs within the female, which gives live birth after 12 months.
-Juvenile white sharks typically inhabit shallower water and cannot eat marine mammals until they reach around 3 m (9.8 ft).
+The species reproduces with pups hatching from eggs inside the female before being born live.
+Juvenile white sharks typically inhabit shallower water and are limited to feeding on smaller prey.

-The great white shark has had a fearsome reputation among the public.
+The white shark has a fearsome reputation among the public.
 It is featured in the 1974 novel Jaws and its 1975 film adaptation, both of which portray it as a ferocious man-eater.
 In reality, white sharks normally do not prey on humans and the majority of bites are due to curiosity or possibly mistaken identity.
-Many attempts have been made to keep the species in captivity, but specimens either ended up dying or being released, and no aquarium currently houses them.
-White shark aggregations have attracted tourists who may view them from boats or in shark cages.
+Many attempts have been made to keep the species in captivity, but specimens either ended up dying or being released.
+White shark aggregations have attracted tourists who may view them from boats or from inside shark cages.

 The International Union for Conservation of Nature lists the white shark as a vulnerable species globally and critically endangered regionally in European and Mediterranean waters.
-As of 2025, it is estimated to have declined in numbers by 30–49% over the past 159 years.
-Major threats have included bycatching by commercial fisheries, recreational fishing, and trapping in protective drum-lines and gillnets along beaches.
-Several governments have enacted protections for the species, including bans on catching and killing.
+Major threats have included accidental catching by commercial fisheries, recreational fishing, and trapping in protective drum-lines and gillnets along beaches.
+Several governments have enacted protections for the species, including bans on catching and killing it.

 English